 Make a plan with your family of what you will need to do to communicate and stay safe in an emergency as well as finding each other during or afterwards.
 Go to the following link for more information – CLICK HERE

 Learn How to Take Shelter: At home, at work, or out shopping click to learn how to take shelter at the location you are in.

 Family Disaster Plan: A family disaster plan is a document that outlines how to prepare your family to face an emergency.

-Disability/Special Needs Disaster Plan: A special needs/disability disaster plan is a document that outlines caring for a special needs person or a person with disabilities in an emergency.
+Disability Disaster Plan: A disability, and others with access & functional needs disaster plan is a document that outlines caring for a person with disabilities in an emergency.